-The core of the exception manager is that each exception has a unique primary key.
-This unique key can be a single column or a composite key made out of multiple columns, but it can only occur once in the results of a test.
+The core aspect of the exception manager is that each exception has a unique primary key.
+This unique key can be a single column or a composite key made from multiple columns; this unique key can only occur once in the results of a test.

-The reason primary keys need to be unique lies in the way exception manager works.
-If an exception occurs, a user, normally the exception owner will have to change value columns in the underlying data source, to fix the exception.
+Primary keys must be unique to work correctly in the exception manager.
+Normally, if an exception occurs the exception owner will have to change value columns in the underlying data source, to fix the exception.

 The next time the test will be executed one of these will happen:

-- Test’s primary key did not contain changed columns
+- If the test’s primary key did not contain changed columns

-- Exception closes or stays open, depending on if the user fixed the underlying data source.
+- The exception closes or stays open, depending on if the user fixed the underlying data source.

-- Exception closes.
+- The exception closes.
 A new exception is created if the user did not fix the underlying data source.

-- Danger of creating new exceptions as explained above
+- The danger of creating new exceptions as explained above

 - All open exceptions are closed and recreated